 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 24–25 September meeting, the Monetary Policy Committee (MPC) of the Central Bank of Nigeria (CBN) decided to leave the monetary policy rate as well as all other monetary policy parameters unchanged, meeting market expectations.
+At its 21 March meeting, the Monetary Policy Committee of the Central Bank of Nigeria (CBN) stood pat and left all policy parameters unchanged.

 Consumer prices rose 1.63% in February, up from January’s 1.47%.